Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Introduction

-Chargeability, indicative of the polarization intensity, and relaxation time, which depends on the critical polarization frequency, are the main DD parameters that can be related to a variety of petrophysical properties.
-For example, \citet{weller_estimating_2010} and \citet{weller_estimation_2010} relate the normalized chargeability to the specific surface area normalized by the pore volume of sands and sandstones.
-Additionally, \citet{zisser_dependence_2010} and \citet{bairlein_influence_2014} document the effects of temperature, water saturation, and sample preparation on relaxation times and normalized chargeability of sandstones.
-Moreover, \citet{martin_desaturation_2021} shows that the relaxation times of pyrite--sand mixtures evolve during desaturation, and \citet{zibulski_influence_2023} highlights that polarizable grain roughness yields characteristic RTD signatures.
+Chargeability, indicative of polarization intensity, and relaxation time, which depends on the characteristic polarization frequency, are key RTD parameters that relate to petrophysical properties.
+For example, \citet{weller_estimating_2010} and \citet{weller_estimation_2010} relate normalized chargeability to the specific surface area normalized by pore volume in sands and sandstones.
+Additionally, \citet{zisser_dependence_2010} and \citet{bairlein_influence_2014} document the influence of temperature, water saturation, and sample preparation on these parameters.
+Changes in relaxation time distributions have also been observed during desaturation processes \citep{martin_desaturation_2021} and as a function of grain surface characteristics \citep{zibulski_influence_2023}.
+These relationships motivate the widespread use of SIP data interpretation through DD across environmental, hydrogeological, and engineering contexts.
+Studies relate RTD parameters to hydraulic conductivity, permeability, and pore characteristics, although reported relationships are sometimes inconsistent \citep{attwa_spectral_2013, weller_relationship_2013, revil_spectral_2014, ustra_spectral_2012}.
+Additional work shows that relaxation times can be influenced by contamination, geochemical conditions, and geomaterial degradation processes \citep{flores_orozco_delineation_2012, khajehnouri_non-destructive_2020}.
+In mineral exploration, DD is used to relate RTD parameters to mineral composition, grain size, and alteration processes \citep{gurin_time_2013, gurin_application_2015, berube_mineralogical_2019}.
+Both laboratory and field studies confirm its ability to delineate mineralized zones and structural variations, although interpretations remain site-dependent.

-SIP applications that leverage the DD approach in environmental, hydrogeological, and engineering settings are varied.
-For example, \citet{attwa_spectral_2013} reveals weak correlations between relaxation times and the hydraulic conductivity of an aquifer. \citet{weller_relationship_2013} uses DD to estimate water permeability from SIP spectra, and \citet{revil_spectral_2014} introduces a Warburg decomposition that enables inferring pore characteristics from SIP data.
-Interestingly, \citet{ustra_spectral_2012} reports no systematic relationship between RTD parameters and toluene contamination in soils, whereas \citet{flores_orozco_delineation_2012} shows increased relaxation times at a hydrocarbon contaminated zone.
-In civil engineering applications, \citet{khajehnouri_non-destructive_2020} uses SIP to monitor alkali–silica reaction in concrete samples and shows that chargeability and relaxation times can track its progression.
-Field applications confirm the versatility of the DD method, as \citet{breede_spectral_2012} relates normalized chargeability to clay content in saturated soils, and as \citet{gao_spectral_2017} finds that peak relaxation times increase with biochar particle size.